manithirani/vulnerable-play1.4-app/README.md

 ```

 ## Demonstrate vulnerability (RCE)
 Visit `localhost:9000/rce?cmd=whoami` in the browser to see the result of the command.
-There is also a `/rce2` endpoint which uses the Play params map.
+The `/rce2` and `/rce3` endpoints use different ways to access the Play params map.